plexus/conf-talks/2016-clojure-spec/index.md

 <!-- * `coll-of` -->
 <!-- * `map-of` -->

-Two advanced types of specs:
+Two "advanced" types of specs:

 * `keys` for dealing with maps
 * "regexp" for dealing with sequences